Delhi blast: LG issues slew of directions; cops to maintain record of ammonium nitrate buyers, sellers | Law-Order

 - India

-The directions, which were issued in separate written communications to the police commissioner and the chief secretary on November 19, are part of a slew of ''precautionary and preventive'' measures ordered by the Lt Governor.
+''Commissioner Police may revisit the Standing Order of 2022 for licensing of sale, storage and transport of Ammonium Nitrate in exercise of powers conferred under Delhi Police Act, 1978, read with Explosives Act, 1884 and Ammonium Nitrate Rules, 2012.

-Saxena asked the police to maintain a digital record of entities purchasing and selling ammonium nitrate beyond a certain threshold.
-The record should include photographs of buyers and sellers, apart from other relevant details.
+''In particular, he has desired that police must maintain a digital record of entities purchasing and selling Ammonium Nitrate beyond a certain threshold, including photographs of buyers and sellers apart from other relevant details,'' said the official communication from the LG office to the police chief.

+The Standing Order, issued in 2022, laid down rules and procedures related to grant of ammonium nitrate licence and to regulate and control manufacture, conversion, stevedoring and bagging, import, export, transport, possession for the sale or use of the chemical.

-Police have also been instructed to hold a consultation exercise with heads of social media platforms, including Meta and X, for a scientific tracking of radicalised content aimed a brainwashing citizens.
+Saxena also directed police to hold a consultation exercise with heads of social media platforms, including Meta and X, for a scientific tracking of radicalised content aimed a brainwashing citizens.

 Saxena also directed police to conduct a rigorous security audit of busy markets and ISBTs to track CCTV camera coverage and deployment of security personnel.